-In a medium-sized mixing bowl, combine the remaining 2/3 cup cocoa powder, gluten-free flour, baking powder, and baking soda.
+- Mix dry ingredients.
+In a medium-sized mixing bowl, combine the remaining ⅔ cup cocoa powder, gluten-free flour, baking powder, and baking soda.
 Stir until everything is evenly incorporated and set aside.

-Use your hands to "ring out" the zucchini, to remove some of the liquid -- only what seems to drip off easily.
+- Remove excess liquid from the zucchini.
+Use your hands to "wring out" the zucchini, to remove some of the liquid -- only what seems to drip off easily.
 Fold the zucchini into the batter and then immediately pour into the prepared bunt pan.

-Place in the preheated 350 degree F oven until the cake no longer jiggles when the pan is moved, and it's starting to crack on top, about 35 minutes.
+- Bake.
+Place in the preheated 350°F oven until the cake no longer jiggles when the pan is moved, and it's starting to crack on top, about 35 to 45 minutes.